It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 Labor union officials say Obama betrayed them in the health care rollout.

-Labor leaders who have been uh spent months lobbying unsuccessfully for special protections under the Obamacare Act warned this week that the regime's continued refusal to help is dampening union support for Democrat candidates in this year's midterm elections.
+Labor leaders who have spent months lobbying unsuccessfully for special protections under the Obamacare Act warned this week that the regime's continued refusal to help is dampening union support for Democrat candidates in this year's midterm elections.

-I mean, if and that's a that's a stretch, I admit, but if these labor union people really believe this, if this is really true, then there is no way they can campaign or give money to any current senator incumbent running in 2014.
+Now, the Washington Post, I don't know what the purpose of the story is, if it's to rattle them and scare them, but if it really is that they feel this way, and that's a stretch, I admit, but if these labor union people really believe this, if this is really true, then there is no way they can campaign or give money to any current senator incumbent running in 2014.

 Here's a poll quote.

-Leaders of the two major unions, including the first to endorse Obama in 2008, said that they have been betrayed by a regime that wooed their support for the bill in 2009 with promises to later address the peculiar needs of union negotiated insurance plans that cover millions of workers.
+Leaders of the two major unions, including the first to endorse Obama in 2008, said that they have been betrayed by a regime that wooed their support for the bill in 2009 with promises to later address the peculiar needs of union-negotiated insurance plans that cover millions of workers.

 What they're saying is they haven't gotten the last part of that.